William Henry Sleeman: Thuggee suppression

 Sleeman is best known for his work suppressing the Thuggee secret society.
 Dating back as early as the 1300s, Thugs were a secret criminal group, partly hereditary in membership, who specialized in the murder by strangulation of travelers as a prelude to theft.
 Thugs had been known to native rulers and occasionally to Europeans, but the scope of their crimes was not appreciated (later estimated at least in the tens of thousands of victims across India).
 In 1835, Sleeman captured "Feringhea" (one of the inspirations for the character Syeed Amir Ali in Confessions of a Thug is based) and got him to turn King's evidence.
 He took Sleeman to a grave with a hundred bodies, told the circumstances of the killings, and named the Thugs who had done it.
 After initial investigations confirmed what Feringhea had said, Sleeman started an extensive campaign, being appointed General Superintendent of the operations for the Suppression of Thuggee and in February 1839, he assumed charge of the office of Commissioner for the Suppression of Thuggee and Dacoity.
 During these operations, more than 1400 Thugs were hanged or transported for life.
 One of them, Bahram, confessed to having strangled 125-931 persons with his turban.
 Detection was only possible by means of informers, for whose protection from the vengeance of their associates a special prison was established at Jabalpur (at the time Jubbulpore).
 Sleeman had a Government Report made in 1839.

 Sleeman wrote three books about the Thugs: Ramaseeana, or a Vocabulary of the peculiar language used by Thugs; Report on the Depredations Committed by the Thug Gangs of Upper and Central India; and The Thugs or Phansigars of India.

-Colonial Construction (Fabrication) of Thuggee to Legitimize British Judicial Power in India
+The first of these books offers a detailed vocabulary of words having special meaning to the Thugs, which would be incomprehensible to their victims.
+These include secret exchanges of greetings that mutually identified one Thug to another.

-In recent decades, historians have begun to revisit the British administration’s campaign against thuggee, with many arguing that thuggee was an orientalist construction formed with the intention of legitimizing increased British judicial power in India.
-Upon India’s independence in 1947, there were 128 tribes, constituting 3,500,000 individuals, officially classified as criminal tribes.
-Established in Regulation XXVII of 1871, the Criminal Tribes Act (CTA) sought to identify, surveil, and ‘rehabilitate’ groups of Indians who, due to their itinerancy, presented a challenge to British authority.
-As such, tribes deemed ‘criminal’ typically included travelling craftsmen, traders, entertainers, and displaced peasants, and measures to combat their itinerancy included forced settlement, roll calls, and travel passes.
+In recent decades, historians have begun to revisit the British administration's campaign against thuggee, with many arguing that thuggee was an orientalist construction formed with the intention of legitimizing increased British judicial power in India.
+Upon India's independence in 1947, there were 128 tribes, constituting 3,500,000 individuals, officially classified as criminal tribes.
+Established in Regulation XXVII of 1871, the Criminal Tribes Act (CTA) sought to identify, surveil, and 'rehabilitate' groups of Indians who, due to their itinerancy, presented a challenge to British authority.
+As such, tribes deemed 'criminal' typically included travelling craftsmen, traders, entertainers, and displaced peasants, and measures to combat their itinerancy included forced settlement, roll calls, and travel passes.

 Thuggee Act of 1836, which set a legal precedent because it allowed individuals to be convicted based solely on affiliation to a criminal group, with no evidence of having committed a crime.